Basics

 that it will return an array of data with a maximum number of results and a

-cursor — a property called next
+cursor — a property called next in the data part of the response

 — to the next set of results.
 By default all paginated responses return